History and Timeline of the Freedom to Marry in the United States

 February 16, 2012: The New Jersey legislature approves the freedom to marry, but soon after, New Jersey Governor Chris Christie vetoes the bill.
 Freedom to Marry and local advocates are now working to build support in the legislature in order to override the veto, just as in Vermont in 2009.

 February 22, 2012: U.S. District Court Judge Jeffrey White rules in Golinski v.
-Office of Personnel Management, declaring that DOMA's Section 3, which restricts marriage to different-sex couples, is unconstitutional.
+Office of Personnel Management, a case brought by Lambda Legal, declaring that DOMA's Section 3, which restricts marriage to different-sex couples, is unconstitutional.
 The cases have since been submitted for consideration by the U.S. Supreme Court.

 March 1, 2012: Maryland Governor Martin O'Malley signs the freedom to marry into law after it passes out of the state Senate and House.
 Almost immediately after its passage, anti-gay activists begin collecting signatures to place a measure on the November ballot that would overturn the freedom to marry.
 If the referendum is blocked, the law will take effect on January 1, 2013.